-A new multi-sector partnership between World Vision Papua New Guinea and WorleyParsons through Asia P3 Hub aims to bring safe toilets to the coastline community, and improve health and the environment for the people of Hanuabada and the surrounding coastal communities.
+A multi-sector partnership between World Vision Papua New Guinea and WorleyParsons through Asia P3 Hub aimed to bring safe toilets to the coastline community, and improve health and the environment for the people of Hanuabada and the surrounding coastal communities.

-World Vision in Papua New Guinea is currently implementing a four-year water, sanitation and hygiene (WASH) project in Hanuabada of Port Moresby, Papua New Guinea with financial support from the government of New Zealand.
-The project aims to impact the lives of 17,950 people (2,500 households) living on the coastline of Port Moresby.
+As of 2017, World Vision in Papua New Guinea was implementing a four-year water, sanitation and hygiene (WASH) project in Hanuabada of Port Moresby, Papua New Guinea with financial support from the government of New Zealand.
+The project aimed to impact the lives of 17,950 people (2,500 households) living on the coastline of Port Moresby.
 For the indigenous Motu community living in the unique stilt houses of Hanuabada, the sea is their home.
 It’s where they live, play, and catch fish to eat.
-But it’s also their toilet — raw sewage from more than 12,000 people in the community is discharged directly into the sea from ‘hanging’ toilets in each of the houses that sit on wooden stilts over the water.
-Children are often seen swimming in the sea water that is full of rubbish and excreta.
+But it’s also their toilet — raw sewage from more than 12,000 people in the community was discharged directly into the sea from ‘hanging’ toilets in each of the houses that sit on wooden stilts over the water.
+Children were often seen swimming in the sea water that is full of rubbish and excreta.
 The greatest threat to the Hanuabada community is poor sanitation and hygiene.

 Feasibility study report providing a suite of toilet options identified to potentially suit the Hanuabada environment.
 A rainwater harvesting system was also built to support the utilization of the facilities.